 In addition, Italy is divided into a developed industrial north and less-developed south.

 Foreign Direct Investment (FDI) remains below the levels achieved by benchmark competitors.
 Outward Italian FDI is limited and is largely concentrated in Europe and the Mediterranean.

 Italian exports have been falling as a percentage of global trade.
-Most raw materials needed for manufacturing and more than 80 per cent of the country's energy sources are imported.
+Most raw materials needed for manufacturing and a significant portion of the country's energy sources are imported.